gaehlerm/SoftwareEngineering/README.md

     return a + b
 ```

-Trust me, I've seen similar comments out in the wild.
-Apparently the programmer thought it was a good idea to write this comment.
+Trust me, I've seen similar comments before.
+Apparently, the programmer thought it was a good idea to write this comment.

 I do not share this opinion.
-In my opinion this is a useless boilerplate comment.
+In my opinion, this is a useless boilerplate comment.
 Read the function name.
-It explains exactly what the function does.
-And if you are not sure, take a look at the implementation.
-This is exactly what makes code good.
-You read a function name and you know what it does.
+It precisely explains the function's purpose.
+If you are unsure, refer to the implementation.
+This is precisely what distinguishes good code.
+When you read a function name, you know what it does.
 Good code is self-documenting.
 There is barely any need for additional comments.
-This comment here is a violation of the SRP.
-It's a duplicate explanation of what the code does.
+This comment is a violation of the SRP.
+It's a redundant explanation of the code's functionality.

-"Yes, but it’s only one line of comment.
-It can’t hurt us.", you might say.
+"Yes, but it's only one line of comment.
+It can't hurt us," you might say.

 "NO!"

 Sorry, I just lost my temper.
-I shouldn’t be so harsh with you.
-Many experienced programmers don’t know, so why should you?
+I shouldn't be so harsh with you.
+Many experienced programmers don't know, so why should you?
 I have to tell you that you are wrong.
-You can’t believe how wrong you are.
-Maybe I haven’t made myself clear enough so far.
+You can't believe how wrong you are.
+Maybe I haven't made myself clear enough so far.
 This comment is an absolutely useless liability.
-It claims something that will not always be true.
+It makes a claim that will not always be true.
 The code will change as code always does.
 But the comment may be forgotten.
-Unlike function definitions or variable names, you can’t enforce that a comment stays at its correct location.
-You will eventually end up having a comment that is plain wrong.
+Unlike function definitions or variable names, you cannot enforce that a comment remains in its correct location.
+You will eventually end up with a comment that is simply incorrect.
 It will confuse everyone who works on this code.
 It will cost time.

 Not convinced?
-You think you won’t have these issues because you work carefully?
+Do you believe you won't encounter these issues because you work meticulously?

 "Ha ha.
 NO!"

-Now you’re certainly wrong this time.
-By now you should know better.
-This is exactly what I’m trying to teach you throughout this entire book.
+Now you're certainly wrong this time.
+By now, you should know better.
+This is precisely what I'm trying to teach you throughout this entire book.
 You are human.
 Every human makes mistakes.
 I make mistakes, you make mistakes.
-It’s inevitable.
-Accept your faith and learn how to deal with it.
+It's inevitable.
+Accept your fate and learn how to deal with it.
 Code is good if you can make as few mistakes as possible.
-Removing useless comments is a must.
-They violate the third rule of this software engineering.
+Removing unnecessary comments is essential.
+They violate the third rule of software engineering.
 Such comments are an unnecessary source of bugs.

 You want to become a software engineer.
-So stop using the English language and start reading code instead.
+So, stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.

 Here is an example from the book "The Art of Readable Code" [The Art of Readable Code: Simple and Practical Techniques for Writing Better Code, Boswell & Foucher].
-The book has some good ideas, but there are some examples to improve upon.
-The original code was written in C++ and I translated it to Python like pseudo code.
+The book has some good ideas, but there are some examples that could be further improved.
+The original code was written in C++ and I translated it into Python as pseudo code.

 ```py
 class FrontendServer: